Hatton, London: History

 In 1086 Roger de Montgomery, Earl of Arundel, held 11/2 hides in Hatton, which in the reign of King Edward the Confessor had been held by two sokemen, vassals of Albert of Lorraine.
 This land belonged to the earl's manor of Colham, in which it probably became merged.
 A second entry in the Domesday Survey relates to a still smaller estate in Hatton, which was held by Walter Fitz Other, and which had been held formerly by two vassals of Azor.
 It is probable that this land became merged in the Windsor Manor of East Bedfont, and was possibly granted to Hounslow Priory with the rest of that property.
 The priory certainly held land in Hatton in 1382, and in 1599 it was granted, as land formerly belonging to Hounslow, to Sir Michael Stanhope, and from that time descended with the manor of East Bedfont.

 Edward III of England seems to have built a house at Hatton, which was known as Hatton Grange.
-Richard II held this of the priory of Hounslow at a yearly rent of 50s (£2 1/2).
+Richard II held this of the priory of Hounslow at a yearly rent of 50 shillings (£2 1/2).

 In 1911, the hamlet of Hatton lay in the level country to the east of Staines upon Thames 2 miles to the northeast of East Bedfont.
 Its street formed a convergence of byways radiating from the south toward the Staines Road from the other side towards the parallel Bath Road, and for this reason it is said to have been a favourite haunt (ground) of highwaymen.
 It was always buffered, east, by the gorse, dry grass, brambles and silver birches of Hounslow Heath, and both main roads were easily accessible from the old inn, The Green Man where the hiding-hole behind the chimney is evident.

 Two fairs, held respectively about 7 May at Bedford and 14 June at Hatton, were abolished by the Home Secretary on the representation (petitioning) of the Justices of the Peace (local magistrates) in April 1881.
 It does not appear how long it had been the custom to hold them.

 There was in 1911 a Baptist chapel in Hatton, and a licensed mission room of the Church of England.

+In 2008, British Airways Flight 38 crashed just short of the south runway upon landing after passing over Hatton's Myrtle Avenue and the A30 at Heathrow's southern perimeter.